-- Rapid Start Technology should be enabled in the BIOS (see ""Intel(R) Rapid Start Technology (Advanced Menu)" on page 5 8). - · Intel Rapid Storage Technology software installed. - A Solid State Drive (SSD) with a minimum capacity of 18.6GB.
+- Rapid Start Technology should be enabled in the BIOS (see ""Intel(R) Rapid Start Technology (Advanced Menu)" on page 5 7). - Intel Rapid Storage Technology software installed. - A Solid State Drive (SSD) with a minimum capacity of 18.6GB. - The Solid State Drive (not the HDD) must be configured as outlined on the following pages to support Rapid Start Technology. - The Windows operating system must be installed on the system hard disk drive, and not on the Solid State Drive (SSD).